 Brick and Stone Mason Level 1

 A Brick and Stone Mason is also known as a Bricklayer.
-A Bricklayer specializes in preparing and laying brick, concrete blocks, stone, and structural tiles, and other masonry units.
+A Bricklayer specializes in preparing and laying brick, concrete blocks, stone, structural tiles, and other masonry units.
 They are also trained to repair walls, partitions, patios, arches, paved surfaces, fireplaces, and chimneys.

 During the apprenticeship, trainees will get the opportunity to learn and perform various skills required to become a bricklayer.
 Trainees will gain experience laying and cutting brick, stone, concrete blocks, and structural tiles in residential, commercial, and/or industrial settings.
 They will also learn to construct, install and/or repair various structures including walls, arches, paved surfaces, floors, fireplaces, chimneys, and smokestacks.
 Trainees will be taught to use several tools that bricklayers use daily, including wheelbarrows, forklifts, hand and power tools, and trowels.